Dimensions

 Each dimension contains a list of items, called dimension entities.

-In other words, a dimension is the “group by” field.
-A dimension entity is one item in that list.
+In other words, a dimension is the “group by” field and a dimension entity is one item in that list.

 Dimension